adrienbarbusse/App/Development/assertions.md

 + The user will only see 4 entries at a time (the last 4 by publication date) in the dashboard and a "view all" button

-+ The "view all" button redirec to a screen with all the entries order by publication date.
++ The "view all" button redirect to a screen with all the entries order by publication date.

 + Each entry have a "read time" info [see this for dev](https://www.npmjs.com/package/reading-time)